ABOUT Daniel A. Rosen

 Daniel has experience conceiving and building new programs and organizations to address complex social issues within the federal government and non-profit sectors.
 He developed innovative programs to address ethnic conflict in Eastern Europe and Africa, and violent extremism in the Middle East and South Asia.
 Daniel has been recognized throughout his career for successful management of programs, people, and funds to serve the public trust.

-Daniel has also spent fifteen years in various hospitality industry jobs and other random gigs.
+Daniel has also spent many years in various hospitality industry jobs and other random gigs.
 He’s been a bartender, waiter, barista, cab driver, pizza deliveryman, EMT, SAT tutor, lifeguard, and bank teller.
 In prison, he served as a GED instructor, tutor, dog trainer, and maintenance worker.

 Daniel holds a Master’s degree from Tufts University, and a B.A. with Honors from UCLA.
 He’s passionate about books, real food, cooking and nutrition, motorcycles, world travel, and the power of words.
 He’s traveled to over 60 countries.